brahianrosswill/ComfyUI-geltz/README.md

 ### Adaptive Refined Exponential Solver (ares)

-Deterministic variation of the `res_multistep` scheduler.
+Deterministic variation of the `res_multistep` sampler.
 Batches σ, auto-converts model outputs between ε/x₀/v, computes Δt, and applies a momentum aware Heun step to advance the latent and estimate x₀.

 Clamps σ to [sigma_min, sigma_max], falling back to Euler when unavailable or with <2 sigmas, iterating `_ARES_STEP` across the schedule.
 Registers as `ares` within KSampler's sampler selection.